 The national authorities of the <Beneficiary yyy> will recognize the aforementioned exemption for operations under the programme <Beneficiary xxx> - <Beneficiary yyy> within their territory and put in effect a system for implementing this exception regardless of the fact that the Union contract may have been signed between the contracting authority of the programme, located in <Beneficiary xxx>, and an entity, acting as the contract lead beneficiary/coordinator, established in <Beneficiary xxx>.

-The term "Union contractor" shall be construed as natural and legal persons, rendering services and/or supplying goods and/or executing works under a Union contract (any contract or grant contract, including sub-granting/loan contracts and delegation agreements under indirect management, through which an activity is financed under IPA II, and which is signed by the EC or the IPA II Beneficiary or a grant beneficiary).
-The term "Union contractor" shall also refer to grant/loan beneficiaries (including twinning contractors, sub-grant/loan beneficiaries), partners in a consortium or joint venture or co-beneficiaries in grants, contractors and resident technical advisors under twinning contracts as well as contractors under the Technical Assistance and Information Exchange Instrument (TAIEX).

 The exemption provided in paragraph 2 shall in principle be put into effect through ex-ante exemption in both <Beneficiary xxx> and <Beneficiary yyy>.
 Where this is not technically and/or practically feasible, it shall be put into effect through refund/offsetting.

-Where ex-ante exemption applies, the Union contractor or the contractor supplying goods and/or rendering services and/or executing works for a Union contractor, shall issue an invoice exclusive of VAT for which, depending on the territory where the expense is incurred, either <Beneficiary xxx> or <Beneficiary yyy> shall ensure that an effective mechanism and procedures for VAT ex-ante exemption have been put in place beforehand.

-Where the refund procedure applies, Union contractors and contractors of Union contractors shall be able to obtain a VAT refund directly from the tax administration upon submission of a written request to the tax administration accompanied by the necessary documentation required under <Beneficiary xxx>/<Beneficiary yyy> law for the refund of VAT.

-The Union contractor and contractors of Union contractors shall be entitled to offset or deduct any input VAT paid in connection with the goods supplied and/or services rendered and/or works executed under IPA II assistance which are exempted from VAT, as provided in this Agreement, against any VAT collected by them for any of their ordinary business transactions outside IPA II.

-The tax administration shall complete any request for exemption, tax refund, and offsetting within a maximum of 30 calendar days without any cost other than minimum and reasonable administrative fees.

 Article 13 – Technical Assistance

-The purpose and amount of the programme priority ‘technical assistance’ is laid down in article 72 of the FwA.
+The purpose and amount of the programme priority ‘technical assistance’ is laid down in article 72 of the FWA.

 The contracting authority of the programme <Beneficiary xxx> - <Beneficiary yyy> will sign a service contract with the <CBC Body of Beneficiary xxx> by direct award as specified in the section <zzz> of the Financing Agreement of the programme.